 I’ve always been a talker and strongly believe in the power of story-telling.
-Being real and honest about the joys and challenges for parenting a child with complex disabilities can have a profound impact.
+Being real and honest about the joys and challenges of parenting a child with complex disabilities can have a profound impact.
 To date I have spoken in Parliament, national and international conferences, private company events and for local charities.
 I endeavour to bring humour, clinical evidence and the heart beat of family life into speaking events.

 For policy makers, it is essential they understand the impact of their work.